Stirling Silliphant (1918-1996)

 Stirling Silliphant was one of the more respected and well-known writers in the history of television.
-His first stint at the Disney Studio was as a prospective animator in the 1930's.
+His first stint at the Disney Studio was as a public relations assistant in the late 1930's.
 He returned to the studio for The Mickey Mouse Club, creating the serial concept What I Want To Be, which was cut short by a disagreement with Walt Disney.

 He was born Sterling Dale Silliphant on January 16, 1918 in Detroit, Michigan.
 His father was also Sterling Silliphant, a Canadian who immigrated to the US in 1911, becoming a citizen in 1916.
 His mother was Ethel M. Silliphant, and he had one brother, Leigh, who was three years younger.
 The family moved to Glendale, California around 1920, where his father was a real estate broker.
 By 1930 his parents had divorced, his father relocating to Phoenix, Arizona.
 At some point in the early 1930's both father and son changed the spelling of their first names to "Stirling".

 Stirling Jr started working at the Disney Studio in 1936, while attending USC.
 This same year he was arrested for honking his car horn to signal a girlfriend, whom he later married.
-He graduated from college in 1938, and by 1940 was an in-betweener with the Animation department.
+He graduated from college in 1938, and by 1940 was a public relations assistant for the Disney Studio.

 Silliphant served as a US Navy lieutenant from 1943 to 1946, mainly as a public relations officer.
 During February 1946 he met and married a New York model named Pat Patella, with whom he had two children.
 After his discharge, Stirling worked as publicity director for 20th Century Fox in NYC from 1946-1953.
 He moved back to Hollywood in 1953 to become a screenwriter and independent producer.
 He obtained backing from the Chrysler Company to produce The Joe Louis Story (1953), then adapted a Jack Finney novel to produce 5 Against the House (1955) for Columbia.
 One of the stars of the latter film was a former combat marine named Alvy Moore, whom Silliphant would bring along with him to Disney.